28+ Interesting Volunteer Opportunities For Teenagers In 2025

 Why Teens Should Take Up Volunteer Opportunities

-- Helps them make a difference: Volunteering is an excellent route to show teens first-hand what they’re capable of doing.
-Playing with foster kittens, cleaning a beach or neighborhood, or feeding the homeless demonstrates that beyond looks, grades, and money, their time and effort have a greater impact on those around them.
+1. Helps them make a difference: Volunteering is an excellent way to show teens first-hand what they can do.
+Playing with foster kittens, cleaning a beach or neighborhood, or feeding people without housing demonstrates that their time and effort have a greater impact on those around them.
 They also learn that even the smallest acts of love and kindness count.
+Teens who volunteer experience better mental health, as volunteering helps them feel more in control and boosts their self-esteem, self-efficacy, and overall positivity (3).

-- Helps them build appreciation: You can let your teen know that numerous animals and people out there need help.
+2. Helps them build appreciation: You can let your teen know that numerous animals and people out there need help.
 Getting out there and understanding the predicament of families living from hand to mouth can give them perspective.
 Soon, not getting their new pair of jeans or a new gadget won’t seem as bad.
+They will likely learn to respect others, be helpful and kind, and relate to different people (2).

-- Helps them know their worth: In a society obsessed with academic achievement, teens need to know that report cards aren’t the only thing that reflects their self-worth.
-As a parent, you want a well-rounded child, so you should encourage them to look beyond the realm of academics.
+3. Helps them know their worth: In a society obsessed with academic achievement, teens need to know that report cards aren’t the only thing that reflects their self-worth.
+As a parent, you want a well-rounded child, so you should encourage them to look beyond academics.
 Volunteering is a way for every teen to feel competent.
+However, if school performance is a major concern for you, remember that the teens who volunteer are less likely to fail in school or drop out and are more likely to get better grades, graduate, and vote (2) (3).

 Carol Silva, a teen and a student at UW-Madison, shares in her blog her personal experience of volunteering while shifting to Manila.
 She says, “I learned about how much I love volunteering: I loved the chance to help people, to build an authentic connection with others, and to incorporate myself into the community to make a difference.
 It was the perfect thing to discover at that point in my life when I was looking for meaning and validation.
 Volunteering helped me override my bitterness and replace it with feelings of happiness and fulfillment.”